nice2004/CS-150_Course-Project/README.md

 ## Thesis Statement
-This dashboard explores the impact of personal remittances on countries' GDP.
-Remittances represent money sent back or brought by migrants to their home countries which can significantly boost local economies and improve living standards.
+This dashboard explores the impact of personal remittances on Africa's GDP.
+Remittances represent money sent back or brought by migrants to their home countries that significantly boosts the local economies and improve living standards.

 ## Context of my data visualization
-After the conference I attended at Yale University last year, I have always been wondering, does making an impact on the African continent mean to physically be there or remittances can also be another option of giving back?
+After the conference I attended at Yale University, I have always been wondering, 'does making an impact on the African continent mean to physically be there or remittances can also be another option of giving back?
 This dashboard gives a reassuring answer by exploring how the African countries GDP are increasing due to remittances.
-When people migrate and send money back to their home countries, they contribute directly to their nation's economy.
+When people migrate and send money back to their countries, they tremendously contribute directly to their nation's economy.

 ## Data I will be visualizing